Jim-JMCD/syncBKUP/README.md

 **Input notes and restrictions**
 * All directory paths must be <ins>full paths</ins>.
 * <ins>All symbolic links</ins> are ignored and will not be processed.
-* Single directory input with spaces require single quotes **'/mnt/c/Users/ted/My Documents'**
+* Single directory input with spaces requires single quotes **'/mnt/c/Users/ted/My Documents'**
 * Trailing slashes on directory names are ignored, example: **/home/ada/** will be processed as **/home/ada**
 * Only directories will be synchronised, individual files cannot be used as a source.